Gunman, 3 hostages reported dead at California veterans home

 Brian Goder, a resident of the veterans home who was under lockdown for hours in the main dining room of the veterans home, told the Associated Press that he saw more than a dozen armed troops walking to the building in which the suspect and hostages are located.
 The soldiers could be seen in a video he posted on Facebook, but it wasn't immediately clear what agency they were from.

-The hostages are reportedly not veterans home employees, but rather Pathway Home employees, a privately run program on the veterans home's grounds.
+The hostages were reportedly employees of Pathway Home, a privately run program on the veterans home's grounds.
 That group "serves post-9/11 veterans affected by deployment-related stress," according to the Pathway Homes website.

-In an interview with the AP, Larry Kamer said his wife, Devereaux Smith, a fundraiser for the nonprofit Pathway Home, told him by phone that the gunman had slipped quietly into an employee going-away party and staff meeting at the home.
-Some people were reportedly permitted to leave while others were taken hostage.
-Kamer said his wife is now inside the home's dining hall and is not allowed to leave.

-The California Highway Patrol has assumed primary investigative jurisdiction over the situation because the veterans home is a state-owned facility, he said.

 A group of about 80 students who were on the home's grounds were safely evacuated after being locked down, the sheriff said.
 The teens from Justin-Siena High School were at a theater there, rehearsing a play.